atoms19/AWL/README.md

     i = i + 1
 }
 ```

+`break` can be used to exit a loop , its behaviour for nested loops might be broken

- as of now awl doesnt support for loops or switch statements , nor break and continue statements
+ as of now awl doesnt support for loops or switch statements , nor continue statements
 they will be added soon

 ### Operators in AWL